vincent-petithory/kraken/README.md

 It needs almost no configuration and can (will) save state across restarts.

 Typical uses are sharing files quickly, on LAN or from a remote box.
+If you happen to often use `python -m http.server`, then this project should be of interest.

 ## Quickstart